xnqlbmc/QOLMod-Translation-PT-BR/README.md

 ```json
 "right-to-left": true,
 ```
-somewhere at the top of the files, like right after the `"display_name_native": "...",`
+somewhere at the top of the files, like right after the `"display_name_native": "...",`.
+This tells the [qolmod client](path to the code :3) to reverse the text on every line.

 ### Thank you!
 Thank you for helping contribute to QOLMod.